BPerezLamarque/HOME/Tutorial_HOME.md

 # Simulations:

 You can *provide a host tree* (e.g. an empirical tree) and simulate the evolution of a mock microbiota on it.
 Your tree must be binary, rooted and ultrametric.
-In that case, the filename of the host tree sould be well-formated **host_tree_NAME.tre** (Newick format) and saved in your PATH.
+In that case, the filename of the host tree sould be well-formated **host_tree_NAME.tre** (Newick format) and saved in your working directory.

-If you don't provide a host tree, it will random simulate a host tree (with a pure-birth process).
+If you don't provide a host tree, it will randomly simulate a host tree (with a pure-birth process).